justingielen/TheLab/README.md

 **The Lab** hopes to offer a unique space for:

 - **Coaches**: Share knowledge through in-person or remote events, as well as instructive video content, and review athlete performance to provide valuable feedback.
+- **Parents**: Find expert coaching services for upgrading your athlete's career!
+Whether you're looking for training, camps and clinics for your athlete's skills, an experienced coach for elevating your team's practice, or anything in between...
+The Lab has you covered!
+Get in The Lab today and upgrade your game!
 - **Athletes**: Participate in personalized training sessions with successful players and coaches, sign up for group events, and practice with expertly designed drills, receiving expert feedback.

 **Key Features:**